- PUBLISHED the urban fantasy Fractions of Existence.

 - PHOTOBUCKET CRISIS

-- Figuring out why subscription emails only reach 8% of my subscribers.
+- Figuring out what to do about my subscription emails only reaching 8% of my subscribers.

 When your first book is published, contact me to be featured.

 J Lenni Dorner is best known for the Existence speculative fiction book series.

 Fractions of Existence, book one, is on Amazon.